The Bahamas Tax Calculator (2026)

 Do I have to pay income tax if I work in The Bahamas?

-No, The Bahamas has no personal income tax on employment income, which is one of the country's major tax advantages.
-However, you will need to pay National Insurance contributions, which are mandatory for employees and calculated at 4.65% on earnings up to a weekly maximum of BSD 810 (approximately BSD 42,120 annually).
+No, The Bahamas has no personal income tax on employment income, which is one of the major tax advantages of working there.
+However, you will need to pay National Insurance contributions, which are mandatory for employees and calculated at 4.65% on earnings up to a maximum of BSD 42,120 annually.

-What is the National Insurance contribution rate in The Bahamas?
+What is the National Insurance contribution and how much will it cost me?

 Other tax calculators